lucaswysocky/Tools/README.md

 ### Project description

-A repostory with a few guides to popular Python Data Science libraries written as Jupyter Notebooks.
+A repository with a few guides to popular Python Data Science libraries written as Jupyter Notebooks.

 ### Objective